shakes76/PatternAnalysis-2023/recognition/StyleGAN_OASIS/README.md

 ## Loss Plots

 In the loss plots below, positive losses mean poorer performance, and negative losses mean improved performance.
 As each Progressive GAN layer is added, there is a distinct step in the losses.
 The six notable steps relate to the layer sizes of 8x8, 16x6, 32x32, 64x64, 128x128, 256x256.
 The early layers briefly indicate the GAN converging, but as the layer size increases the convergence isn't evident.
 The GAN likely requires further training epochs for higher layers.
+Note that each layer trains for longer due to the reduced batch sizes per layer.

 ![Losses of Generator and Discriminator](figures/losses.png)